Policies and Procedures

 You are able to view Dorset LEP’s full Conflict of Interest policy here.

 If you would like to give the Dorset LEP feedback either a compliment or a complaint, please contact Kathryn Hill in the first instance.

-If you are not satisfied with your response you can find the procedure for formal feedback here.
+If you are not satisfied with your response you can find the policy for complaints and enquiries here.

 Formal Request for LEP Support